ma-serra/OpenContracts/docs/permissioning/consolidated_permissioning_guide.md

 > **🔴 CRITICAL CHANGE**: Annotations no longer have individual permissions.
 All annotations in a document share the same permissions computed from document + corpus.
 This eliminates N+1 queries and simplifies the security model.

+> **🔵 NEW FEATURE**: Annotations can now be marked as "created by" an analysis or extract using `created_by_analysis` and `created_by_extract` fields.
+These annotations are private to the source object and only visible to users with permission to that analysis/extract.

 ## Key Changes in Current Implementation

 | Component | Old Model | New Model | Impact |